 What is ACL Preserving Total Knee Replacement?

-ACL preserving total knee replacement is an advanced surgery performed to replace a damaged knee joint with a prosthesis while preserving the anterior cruciate ligament (ACL).
-The ACL is a crucial ligament that runs diagonally across the front of the knee and provides rotational knee stability.
+ACL preserving total knee replacement is an advanced surgery performed by Dr. Jeffrey DeClaire to replace a damaged knee joint with a prosthesis while preserving the anterior cruciate ligament.
+It is a crucial ligament that runs diagonally across the front of the knee and provides rotational knee stability.

 Indication for ACL Preserving Total Knee Replacement

-ACL preserving total knee replacement offers better knee movement and stability for patients who wish to continue active lifestyles.
-This procedure allows patients to continue to play sports, which requires bending, twisting, and making abrupt changes in direction.
+This procedure offers better knee movement and stability for patients who wish to continue active lifestyles.
+It allows patients to continue to play sports, which requires bending, twisting, and making abrupt changes in direction.

 Advantages of ACL Preserving Total Knee Replacement

-Traditionally, surgery for total knee replacement involved removing the anterior cruciate ligament (ACL) even if it was healthy.
+Traditionally, surgery for total knee replacement involved removing the anterior cruciate ligament even if it was healthy.
 However, due to the loss of the ACL, some patients experience knee instability.
-ACL preserving during surgery can improve knee function and strength after total knee replacement.
-The advantages of ACL preservation include:
+This surgery can improve knee function and strength after total knee replacement.
+The advantages include:

 - Good range of motion